Zainrax/AI-learning/README.md

 ### COSC343 Genetic Algorithm

 Simulation of creatures that roam the world trying to surving eatting strawberries.
-Implementation:
+#### Implementation:
-Created a genetic algorithm that utilized tournament selection, single-point crossover, and random mutation.
+Genetic algorithm:
+- tournament selection
+- single-point crossover
+- random mutation

+Agent function
-The agent function contains a one hot encoded array of percepts(monster, creature, food, empty) that maps to the creatures chromosome.
+- one hot encoded for percepts(monster, creature, food, empty)
+- matrix multiplication and suming to map to actions

+#### Challanges:
+The learning process was a walk in the dark.
+I would stumble on one way of doing something, and the next couple trails lead me in a different direction.
+This was the first genetic algorithm I've implemented so all of it was new to me other than some machine learning concepts which I vaguely understood before.